Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

-\remove{Besides, t}\add{T}he rate- and state-dependent friction law~\citep[RSF law;][]{dieterich1979modeling}, commonly used in earthquake simulations, is a refinement of the yield criterion. \citet{dieterich1979modeling} discovered instantaneous stress change responding to slip-rate variations, termed the direct effect.
-As declared in \citet{nakatani2001conceptual}, this direct effect is the manifestation of the constitutive law that relates the stress and slip rate:
+The rate- and state-dependent friction law~\citep[RSF law;][]{dieterich1979modeling}, commonly used in earthquake simulations, is a refinement of the yield criterion. \citet{dieterich1979modeling} discovered instantaneous stress change responding to slip-rate variations, termed the direct effect.
+As elucidated in \citet{nakatani2001conceptual}, the direct effect is the signification of the constitutive law that relates the stress and slip rate:

-where $A$ represents the magnitude of the direct effect. $V_*$ is an arbitrary constant to represent the reference slip rate, and the RSF shows that $\Phi$ slightly depends on one's choice of $V_*$. \remove{In most cases, }$V_*$ is \add{ordinarily }set at the velocity of loading, now $V_*=V_{\rm pl}$.
-The $\Phi$ variations (state effects) in the RSF are often parametrized as $B\ln(\theta/\theta_*)$ with a conventional \add{representation $\theta$ of the }state variable\remove{ $\theta$}, and \add{two forms of the frictional state} $\theta$ and $\Phi$ have one-to-one correspondence. \remove{Based on t}\add{T}his $\Phi$-notation\remove{, Nakatani (2001)} reveal\remove{ed}\add{s} the \remove{heart}\add{crux} of the RSF paradigm~\citep{nakatani2001conceptual}: the ``state'' in the rate-and-state friction is in fact the strength $\Phi$, and thus the rate($V$)-and-state($\Phi$) description of the frictional stress ($\tau$) is the constitutive-law-fashioned refinement of the yield criterion (eq.~\ref{eq:yieldinglaw}) that has described the stress ($\tau$) solely by the state of the interface ($\Phi$):
+where $A$ represents the magnitude of the direct effect. $V_*$ is an arbitrary constant to represent the reference slip rate, and the RSF shows that $\Phi$ slightly depends on one's choice of $V_*$. $V_*$ is ordinarily set at the velocity of loading, now $V_*=V_{\rm pl}$.
+The $\Phi$ variations (state effects) in the RSF are often parametrized as $B\ln(\theta/\theta_*)$ with a conventional representation $\theta$ of the state variable, and two forms of the frictional state $\theta$ and $\Phi$ have one-to-one correspondence.
+This $\Phi$-notation signifies the crux of the RSF paradigm~\citep{nakatani2001conceptual}: the ``state'' in the rate-and-state friction is after all the strength $\Phi$, and the rate($V$)-and-state($\Phi$) description of the frictional stress ($\tau$) is thus the rate-theoretic refinement of the yield criterion (eq.~\ref{eq:yieldinglaw}) that switches stick and slip based on the stress ($\tau$) relative to the state of the interface ($\Phi$):